Fabio-A-Sa/Privago/docs/milestone2/report.md

 By default, the English language was used for both stem assignment and synonym generation, as the manipulated data is in this language.

-Note that the `SynonymGraphFilterFactory` is crucial in this context.
+The `SynonymGraphFilterFactory` is crucial in this context.
 Since the search is conducted based on reviews, which are inherently subjective, derived from natural language and rich in adjectives, it is important not to rely on specific terms but rather to match synonyms of terms.

 The same structure was used for the query analyzer.
 Thus, the indexing of the final document can be characterized by the following schema: